danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-04-how-to-create-a-custom-label-style-that-only-tints-the-label-icon.md

 ---
-title:  How to create a custom label style that only tints the label icon
+title:  How to create a custom label style that only tints the icon
 date:   2024-04-04 04:00:00 +0000
-tags:   swift spm
+tags:   swift swiftui

 assets: /assets/blog/2024/240404/
 image:  /assets/blog/2024/240404/title.jpg